willbush/blog/content/blog/impermanence.md

 $ sudo -E nvim /mnt/etc/nixos/hardware-configuration.nix
 ```

-Per Elis's blog post we need to set some options on the tmpfs root in the
+Per Elis's blog post, we need to set some options on the tmpfs root in the
 `hardware-configuration.nix`, so open it for editing (e.g. `sudo -E nvim
 /mnt/etc/nixos/hardware-configuration.nix`):

 >The most important bit is the `mode`, otherwise certain software (such as
 >openssh) won't be happy with the permissions of the file system.
+>
 >The `size` is something you can adjust depending on how much garbage you are
 >willing to store in ram until you run out of space on your root.
 2G is usually
 >big enough for most of my systems.